Rhene

-Rhene is a spider genus of the family Salticidae (jumping spiders).
+Rhene is a spider genus of the family Salticidae (jumping spiders) whose species mostly live in tropical and subtropical regions worldwide.

 Taxonomy

 The genus was originally named Rhanis by C. L. Koch in 1846.
 However, this name had already been used for a beetle genus in 1834.
 Accordingly, Tamerlan Thorell provided the replacement name Rhene in 1869.
 The name Rhene is derived from the Greek woman's name Rhene (Ῥήνη).